gradients-ai/gradients-sdk/docs/deployment.md

 deployment = gradientsio.deploy_targon(base_model="Qwen/Qwen2.5-3B")
 ```

-Targon deployments use a deterministic app name derived from the base model, LoRA adapter, Targon resource, port, environment, and vLLM startup command.
-If the SDK finds an existing Targon app with the same name, it reuses it.

 Targon-only options include `resource`, `project_name`, `startup_timeout`, and `requires_auth`.

 For Targon deployments, `deployment.delete()` deletes the Targon app.